 Just below it, the steps to connect other computers to the Homegroup are highlighted.
 Remember the password for this purpose, and note it down in a safe place, if you wish.

-I tried connecting my Windows 7 PC with this Windows 8 computer.
+I tried connecting one Windows PC with this Windows computer.
 I chose the homegroup option and clicked ‘Join now‘ button.

 Immediately, I was prompted for entering the password that I was provided earlier for sharing and connecting purposes, which I did.